 Dr Catriona Wallace is an entrepreneur in the Artificial Intelligence and Machine Learning fields.
-Catriona also has a reputation globally as a leading writer, speaker and advisor on Responsible Technology, Ethics and the Future of Work.
+Catriona also has a global reputation as a leading practitioner, speaker and media commentator on Responsible Technology, AI Ethics and the Future of Work.
 Dr Wallace is the CEO of Ethical AI Advisory, the Chair of Venture Capital fund Boab AI and she was the Founder of Flamingo AI, a Machine-Learning company with headquarters in New York and Sydney.

-As one of the world’s most-cited experts in Artificial Intelligence, Catriona has established herself as the innovative go-to expert for organizations looking to digital transformation and optimizing operations with a focus on customer and employee experience.
-As a result, she's the most natural authority to consult with when looking at ways to introduce emerging technologies into business.
+As one of the world’s most-cited experts in Artificial Intelligence, Catriona has established herself as the innovative go-to expert for organizations undergoing digital transformation and optimizing operations with a focus on AI-driven customer and employee experience.
+As a result, she’s the most natural authority to consult with when looking at ways to introduce emerging technologies into business.

-In 2014, Catriona founded artificial intelligence FinTech Flamingo AI, a company working at the cutting edge of AI technology to provide Machine Learning based Subject Matter Experts for enterprises in the US and Australia.
-Flamingo AI was the second only female led (CEO & Chair) business ever to list on the Australian Stock Exchange.
-Catriona then went on to establish one of the world’s first consultancies, Ethical AI Advisory, purely focused on developing Ethical AI frameworks and capabilities for organisations concerned with the potential risks that AI may pose.
+By way of background, Catriona founded artificial intelligence FinTech company Flamingo AI providing Machine Learning based Subject Matter Experts for enterprises in the US and Australia.
+Flamingo AI was the second only female-led (CEO & Chair) business ever to list on the Australian Stock Exchange.
+Catriona then went on to establish one of the world’s first responsible technology consultancies, Ethical AI Advisory, purely focused on developing Ethical AI frameworks and capabilities for organisations concerned with the potential risks that AI may pose.
 Catriona also Chairs a VC fund that is dedicated to supporting young AI companies.

 Artificial Intelligence and Digital Transformation

 AI is the fastest-growing tech sector in the world, driving the digital transformation of both public and private sector organisations.
-Leaders are asking what is the best way to transform operations to leverage AI and other emerging technologies such as blockchain, IoT, cybersecurity and 5G?
+Leaders are asking what is the best way to transform operations to leverage AI and other emerging technologies such as blockchain, IoT, cybersecurity, 5G, Virtual Reality and Augmented Reality?
 And what role do humans play in a digitised business and economy?
-The need for this knowledge has been exacerbated by the current pandemic crisis.
+The need for this knowledge has been exacerbated by the pandemic.
 Dr Wallace presents the state of the market for AI and emerging technologies and shares how organisations should think about the Digital Transformation of their current operations and people.

 - State of the emerging technology market